Rafadan Tayfa: Cast and characters

 Mert, Akın, Kâmil and Hayri are the main characters featured in all episodes, while Hale and Sevim only appear in most.
-Other characters include Basri (Nusret Çetinel) the grumpy old man, Rüstem (Levent Kol) the kofta seller and Yumak, a dog taken care by Akın and Basri.
+Other characters include Basri (Nusret Çetinel) the grumpy old man, Rüstem (Levent Kol) the köfte seller and Yumak, a dog taken care by Akın and Basri.

 Production

 The director of Rafadan Tayfa is İsmail Fidan, while the writer is Ozan Civit.
 The series is produced by ISF Studios, an animation studio founded by Fidan.
 The series is aimed at children but also adults.
 Production of the series, as well as voicing, takes place in Gölbaşı, Ankara.

 After receiving his master's degree in 2009 on public administration and politics, Fidan realized that the 1980s in Turkey were mostly remembered as coup years, and thought that many values of his childhood were forgotten.
 After discussing this with Civit, they decided to "combine the neighborhood culture and their childhood" for the project.
 Characters included in the series are ordinary people "one could meet on the street".
-Fidan was inspired by his close relatives when creating the several of the characters.
+Fidan was inspired by his close relatives when creating several of the characters.
 In early 2017, Fidan said that they had been working on the series "for five years".

 The initial name chosen for the series was Yukarı Mahalle, meaning "Upper Neighbourhood".
 Fidan later decided to focus on a crew (tayfa).
 The name Rafadan Tayfa translates to "Soft-boiled Crew", which was due to the personality of the young characters not having settled in yet and since they make a lot mistakes and learn new things in the series.